udexon/GEISHA/G0_Jitsi_Meet.md

 - _However, is it possible to describe this task (B2) in code?_

-So, this is the secret of metaprogramming &mdash; _to write a piece of code that describe the process of producing another piece of code_.
+So, this is the secret of metaprogramming &mdash; _to write a piece of code that describes the process of producing another piece of code_.

-Here, Phoscript, derived from Forth, provides a solution
+Here, Phoscript, derived from Forth, provides a solution.

 Consider the "colon definition" for `g_hello` and `g_kenobi`:
 ```